Unsupervised model-free representation learning: Uniform approximation

+that is, the maximal number of different subsets of $n$ points that can be picked out by the set of indicator functions $\mathcal F$.
+The Vapnik-Chervonenkis (VC) dimension of a set $\mathcal F$ is defined as the maximal integer $d$ such that $S(\mathcal F)=2^d$; see \cite{Vapnik:98,Devroye:96}.

-The general tool that we use to obtain performance guarantees in this section is the following bound that can be obtained from the results of \cite{Karandikar:02}.
-Let $\F$ be a set of VC dimension $d$ and let $\rho$ be a stationary distribution.
+The general tool that we use to obtain performance guarantees in this section is the following bound that can be obtained from \cite[Theorem 3]{Karandikar:02}.
+Let $\F$ be a set of VC dimension~$d$ (interpreted as a set of binary functions) and let $\rho$ be a stationary distribution.
 Then

-where $t_n$ is integer in $1..n$ and $l_n=n/t_n$ .
+where $t_n$ is a parameter and $l_n:=n/t_n$ .
 The parameters $t_n$ should be set according to the values of $\beta$ in order to optimize the bound.

 Furthermore, assume geometric $\beta$-mixing distributions, that is, $\beta(\rho,t)\le\gamma^t$ for some $\gamma<1$.
 Letting $\l_n=t_n=\sqrt{n}$ the bound~(\ref{eq:mixtl}) becomes

 Geometric $\beta$-mixing properties can be demonstrated for large classes of (k-order) (PO)MDPs \cite{hernandez:03}, and for many other distributions.